PerseusW/Hadoop/1 BigData/README.md

 - *Engineer perspective*.
 Imagine yourself as a software engineer working at Google, and your boss suddenly hands you a magical disk.
 He claims that the disk holds 1PB(1024TB) of data, and he wants you to develop a system that can search through all that data within a second.
 The world's fastest disk can read data at around 800MB/s.
 How do you feel?
 - *Data Mining Perspective.* Imagine yourself as a data analyst sitting in a Wall Street office.
 Your colleague just earned a million in the [futures market](https://www.investopedia.com/terms/f/futuresmarket.asp).
 He/She did it by mining through PBs of NASA data and market data and found out a correlation between constellations and oil prices.
 The algorithm he/she used was implemented within five lines.
 How do you feel?
 - *Legal Perspective.* Imagine yourself working in a Big Data company, and you just wrote a Python crawler script to crawl credit data from banks.
-The next day, you will find yourself in jail, and nobody cares what you think.
+The next day, you find yourself in jail, and nobody cares what you feel.

+In a very straightforward sense, `Big Data` is data that is big.
+Now, most people would think that this is rhetorically obvious and somewhat insulting if they are trying to seek a clear definition, yet it is not wrong, and you really don't need to go through the trouble of reciting an 'official' one.
+It doesn't help more than simply knowing that `Big Data` is big.

+Now, back to the stories above.
+The traits of `Big Data` are:

+1. Pain-in-the-a** type enormous.
+2. Potential high value.
+3. A ticket into jail when misused.

 ## What is Big Data?